 We will be comparing Lilt’s output translation against human reference translations.
 In this guide, we assume the use of the API.

 First, we must draw a distinction between adapted and unadapted machine translation models, as BLEU expectations differ.

-- Unadapted: The default models that are first created for a specific language pair when you create a project in Lilt using a default memory.
+- Unadapted: The default models that are first created for a specific language pair when you create a project in Lilt using a default data source.
 They are pristine, in the sense that you have not done any translation with them or uploaded any TMX files.
 The expected BLEU scores for this unadapted model will be lower.

 - Adapted: If you have uploaded TMX files or translated and confirmed segments within the project, the base model will have adapted to those translations.
 The expected BLEU scores for this adapted model will be higher.